cmcfarlane/meta/Reading-List.md

 Nixon, Rob. *Slow Violence and the Environmentalism of the Poor*.
 Harvard UP, 2011.

+Overall, Christine. *Why Have Children: The Ethical Debate*.
+MIT Press, 2012.

 Pierce, Jessica. *The Last Walk: Reflections on Our Pets at the End of Their Lives*.
 University of Chicago Press, 2012.

 Urry, John. *Climate Change and Society*.
 Polity, 2011.
 QC903.U77 2011